 - Inflammatory bowel diseases, such as Crohn’s disease

 - High body mass index

-In some cases, the presence of such conditions may lead to misdiagnosis or delayed diagnosis–Crohn’s disease, for example, causes skin boils similar to those seen in HS.
+In some cases, the presence of such conditions may lead to misdiagnosis or delayed diagnosis–Crohn’s disease, for example, causes skin lesions similar to those seen in HS.

 As with many chronic conditions, patients with HS have a much higher incidence of depression and anxiety than the rest of the population.
 This can greatly affect treatment outcomes and lead to isolation.
 It is critical that patients with HS manage their psychological state and those around them support them emotionally.

-The painful boils associated with HS may create additional health complications if left untreated or poorly managed.
+The painful lesions associated with HS may create additional health complications if left untreated or poorly managed.

 Because HS is a chronic condition, it occurs and reoccurs throughout the patient’s lifetime in cycles.
 For example, many women see worsening symptoms coinciding with menstruation.
 This means it is crucial to consistently manage your HS symptoms and continue HS treatment, even if your symptoms are minor for the time being.

 For some patients, this repetitive cycle of healing and scarring (especially if you have moderate to severe abscesses) can cause the skin to become thick and stiff.
 Repeated scarring may make the skin difficult to move and may require a dermatologist’s intervention to break up the scar tissue.

 Repeated healing and scarring can also cause fistulas, an abnormal connection or passageway between two hollow areas of the body like blood vessels.
 In this case, fistulas are the result of sinus tracts forming under the skin.
 These are quite painful and require surgery to repair.
 If you have sinus tracts, work with your dermatologists to try to prevent fistulas from forming.